MoemenSuper/The-Other-Alex/README.md

 /testbehindyou AlexFan
 ```

-Without a player name, run the command as the person who should experience the event.
+Without a player name, run the command as the target player.

 ### Why a forced event can fail